 Find an Approved Solicitor on the LiveMore Capital

-FAQs for the LiveMore Solicitor Panel
+FAQs : The LiveMore Solicitor Panel

-The document is intended to provide information to the main parties involved in the transaction.
+The document is intended to provide information to the main parties engaged in the transaction.
 Therefore, it will be provided to your son’s lawyer who should be on the LiveMore conveyancing panel as a standard part of the process, and to the surveyor when requested.

 The Developer will be required to start the process by downloading the form and completing it.

 The form will therefore need to be available for the valuer at the time of his or her site visit.
 The form should be sent to the LiveMore conveyancing panel solicitor as early as possible, in order to avoid any last minute delays, and no later than at exchange of contracts.

 Do all the licensed conveyancers and solicitor practices listed on your directory have online case tracking as I was under the impression that this was a precondition of being on the LiveMore conveyancing panel?